Skip to content

 Correctional services officer

-Correctional services officers undertake a front-line role in the prison system, and are responsible for a wide range of duties relating to the safety, security and welfare of prisoners.
-Correctional officers assess and counsel offenders with matters affecting their welfare, security, behaviours and routines.
+Correctional services officers undertake a frontline role in the prison system, and are responsible for a wide range of duties relating to the safety, security and welfare of prisoners.
+Correctional services officers assess and counsel offenders with matters affecting their welfare, security, behaviour and routine.

 student-support